gorootde/sitescraper-bot/README.md

 - `[scraper.<sid>]` The section to specify your scraper configuration `<sid>` is an arbitrary unique string - your scraper ID.
     - `name` Human readable name of the site to be scraped
     - `url` The URL to use as entrypoint for scraping
     - `deeplinkselector` Optional line.
 If it is missing, the field search will be performed on the page specified by `url`.
 If it is present, it must contain a jQuery selector selecting the links to follow.
+    - `template` path to the template file used to render results
     - `[scrapers.<sid>.fields]` Section for configuring the fields to scrape
         -  `[scrapers.<sid>.fields.<fieldid>]` Section for specifing the settings for a scraped field. `<fieldid>`is an arbitrary string which must be unique within the current scraper section
             - `selector` jQuery selector selecting an HTML element on the page